 5.1 Connections

-Emitter connections to the supply shall be as required by the manufacturer, provided that the connection complies with the requirements of this Indian Standard relating to resistance to internal hydraulic pressure and to pull-out.
+Emitter connections to the supply shall be as required by the manufacturer, provided that the connection complies with the requirements of this standard relating to resistance to internal hydraulic pressure and to pull-out.
 The manufacturer shall supply any special tools required for installation.

 5.2 Emitter Ends